 Ask anyone who the iconic comic book character with the perpetual dark rain cloud over his head is and they will invariably answer with Pig Pen.
-This is not true, however nobody believes it even when you correct them.
+This is not true.
+The original rain cloud character is from the “Lil’ Abner” comic strip by cartoonist Al Capp and the character’s name is Joe Btfsplk.
+However nobody believes it even when you correct them.
 Thank God for blogging.
 Let me set the record straight before this thing goes viral.

 A few Sundays ago Agape’s Rev. Michael Beckwith asked from the pulpit during service: “We have people here at Agape who walk around like that cartoon character with the rain cloud over his head, what is the name of that character?”
 “Pig Pen!” was the unified reply from the congregation.
 Wrong answer Agape community.
 Everyone gets this one wrong.
 The character with the perennial rain cloud following him around is not Pig Pen it is Joe Btfsplk.